gregvan/ansible-rails/README.md

 ## Before Provisioning

-This Ansible recipe has been adapted to be used with Linode.com Ubuntu slices as opposed to the upstream ASCII cast example is set up to work with Digital Ocean to make it work ..
+This Ansible recipe has been adapted to be used with any generic Ubuntu server. to make it work ..
-  1. Note the role: "base_installs" this is where i put any missing apt-get packages
+  1. Note the role: "base_installs" this is where i put any missing Ubuntu packages
-  2. Set up ssh-copy-id
-  then
-  $ ssh-copy-id root@your-IP-address
-  $ ssh root@your-IP-address to prove you can ssh in to your target server without needing to authenticate
+  2. Use ssh-copy-id to copy over your credetials to the remote server befor you run 'provision rake'

 ## Provisioning